 1920s Wedding Dresses | Eliza Jane Howell

 Well, its happened.
 We’ve fallen in love again, hard.
 Because we recently came across the designs of Eliza Jane Howell (actually designer Gill Harvey: the name is an homage to her grandmother) and we’re absolutely, crazily, 100% smitten with these incredible 1920s wedding dresses.
-Wow.
-And hooray!
-This post is going to be a photo-heavy, …
+2024 update: Please note this popular post features a collection from …